TarunMirchandani/Blockchain/README.md

 * **Hot Wallets:** Connected to the internet (e.g., MetaMask, Trust Wallet).
 Highly convenient for daily trading but more vulnerable to software exploits or phishing.
 * **Cold Wallets:** Offline hardware devices (e.g., Ledger, Trezor).
 Extremely secure because the private keys never touch an internet-connected environment, isolating them from online hacks.

+## Cryptography

+Cryptography is the mathematical foundation that secures data on a blockchain network.
+It ensures privacy, data integrity, and authentication through encryption (locking data) and decryption (unlocking data).

+### The Two Main Types:

+* **1. Symmetric Cryptography (Secret Key):**
+  Uses a single, shared cryptographic key for both encryption and decryption.
+While fast and efficient for bulk data, it is risky for decentralized networks because if the single key is intercepted during transmission, the entire system is compromised.

+* **2. Asymmetric Cryptography (Public-Key Cryptography):**
+  The cornerstone of Web3 security.
+It utilizes a mathematically linked pair of keys:
+  * **Public Key:** Distributed openly to the network.
+Anyone can use it to encrypt a message or trace a destination wallet address.
+  * **Private Key:** Kept strictly secret by the owner.
+It is the only key capable of decrypting data locked by its corresponding public key, and it is used to generate unforgeable digital signatures to authorize transactions.

+  * *(Note: In Symmetric systems, the single key must be securely shared between the sender and receiver.
+If it is intercepted during sharing, the security is completely broken.)*